startreedata/pinot-quickstart/README.md

     --topic movie_ratings
 ```

-### Step 3 - Create the Pinot Tables
+### Step 3: Configure Pinot Tables

-There are two tables we need to create in Pinot:
+In Pinot, create two types of tables:

-- A REALTIME table called `movie_ratings`.
+1. A REALTIME table for streaming data (`movie_ratings`).
-- An OFFLINE table called `movies`.
+2. An OFFLINE table for batch data (`movies`).

 To query the Kafka topic in Pinot, we add the real-time table using the `pinot-admin` CLI, providing it with a [schema](./table/ratings.schema.json) and a [table configuration](./table/ratings.table.json).
 The table configuration contains the connection information to Kafka.

 ```bash
 docker exec -it pinot-controller ./bin/pinot-admin.sh \